What Makes a Great Website in 2025? The Do’s and Don’ts

 Many website builders, such as Wix, WordPress, and even our beloved Squarespace, have rolled out AI software to help new creators easily build their sites.

-Squarespace’s AI software is called Blueprint, which promises to help any user start a new website by answering five design questions regarding your preferred website structure, color palette, and font pairing.
+Squarespace’s AI software, called Blueprint, promises to help any user start a new website by answering five design questions regarding their preferred website structure, color palette, and font pairing.
 You can also choose from a mix of modern and traditional styles.
 Each selection you make gives you a real-time preview of your website.
-Once completed, Blueprint converts your choices into the framework of a personalized website that you can continue to edit.
+Once completed, Blueprint converts your choices into a personalized website framework that you can continue to edit and refine.
 You can check out more about Blueprint and other Squarespace AI tools.

 While these generators are a helpful way for you to get started if you’re trying to DIY your site, there is no replacement for humans just yet.
 Plus, they are all still in their early stages of development, so there are limited options for you to choose from and, therefore, limited outputs you can get.